ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 #### Changing Title Style

-Change the font, size, color, and background color or your titles by double-clicking one of the titles in the main window.
+Change the font, size, color, and background color or your titles by double-clicking one of the titles in the Main Window.
 This will open a text editing sheet.
 Note that this will change the font styles for all automatic titles in your broadcast.

 #### Fly-In Titles

 Automatic titles can configured to "fly in" when a broadcast starts or a Scene changes.
-To turn on fly-in titles, double-click one of the titles in the main window.
+To turn on fly-in titles, double-click one of the titles in the Main Window.
 This will open a text editing sheet.
 Then pick <samp>Fly-In</samp> from the <samp>Overlay Style</samp> dropdown menu.
 Note that this will change the style for all automatic titles in your broadcast.

 #### Changing Title Position